gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Stale's *tralpa* puffed up like an angry toad.
 "Well I'm giving you *new* orders," he snapped.

-"Yes, honored," the young soldier said.
+"Yes, learned," the young soldier said.
 "I just need to speak with the Honored Kulbinder to make sure."

 "Oh, go ahead, private," Sergeant Dorbu said wearily.
 "We have to start